DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "I understand that much.
 In first place I had no intention of fighting together."

-If elves are to attack angel palace, then foreign gods will descend into civil war.
+If elves are to attack angel palace, then sidhes will descend into civil war.
 That was the reason why Reiren wasn't planning to participate in battle.
 Moreover, the same could be said about dwarves and fairies.
 If heaven lord Alfreyja wrath would fall onto elves, two other races had no reason to incur angels wrath.